Dracir/Dracir.github.io/_gamejams/2018-08-01-TurnCraft.md

 layout: gamejam-post
 title: TurnCraft
 salePitch: A Turn-based Tactics game where you can only control which team plays when.
 shortdescription: My first solo jam in a while.
-My ingame art is improving.
+My ingame Art is improving.
 thumbnail-img: exp/Turncraft_Thumbnail.png
 tags: {{tags}}
 date: 2018-08-01